Jesse R. Zeigler House

-The Reverend Jesse R. Zeigler Residence is a Frank Lloyd Wright house in Frankfort, Kentucky.

-The Zeigler house is the only Frank Lloyd Wright structure built in Kentucky during the lifetime of the famous architect.
+The Reverend Jesse R. Zeigler Residence is a house in Frankfort, Kentucky, United States.
+It was the only house designed by Frank Lloyd Wright to be built in Kentucky during his lifetime.
 The design came from a chance meeting between Zeigler and Wright while both were traveling to Europe in late October 1909.
 They struck up a conversation and the commission of this structure, completed the following year, was the result.
 The structure is a typical example of Wright's "A Fireproof House for $5000".

 The structure was placed on the National Register of Historic Places in 1976.
 The house is privately owned and is not available for tours.
+In 2025, the Zeigler House was placed for sale.